-- 5 Your Financial Aid Offer
+- 5 Financial Aid at Quinnipiac Law

-- 7 How Financial Need is Determined
+- 5 Federal Financial Aid

-- 8 Verification

-- 8 Institutional Scholarships & Grants

-- 11 Outside Scholarships
+- 7 Scholarships

-- 11 Federal Financial Aid
+- 8 Your Financial Aid Offer

-- 13 Annual Unsubsidized Loan Limits

-- 13 Private Loan Funding
+- 9 How Financial Need Is Determined

-- 14 Helping You Manage the Cost of Your Law School Education
+- 10 Helping You Manage the Cost of Your Law School Education

+- 10 Satisfactory Academic Progress

-- 14 Satisfactory Academic Progress
+- 12 Implementation of the Satisfactory Academic Progress Policy

-- 17 Receiving Your Aid: The Role of One Stop
+- 13 Receiving Your Aid: The Role of One Stop

-- 18 Law School Refund Policy
+- 13 Law School Refund Policy

-- 19 Return of Title IV Funds
+- 14 Summer Terms

-- 20 Frequently Asked Questions
+- 16 Frequently Asked Questions

-- 22 Websites

-- 23 Financial Aid Checklist
+- 19 Financial Aid Checklist

-- 23 Family Educational Rights & Privacy Act (FERPA)
+- 19 Family Educational Rights & Privacy Act (FERPA)

-- 24 Contact Information
+- 20 Contact Information

 The staff at the Quinnipiac University School of Law Office of Financial Aid realizes that financing a law degree is a significant undertaking.
-Therefore, we have provided this publication to help you understand your financial aid eligibility and financing options.
-We recommend that this publication be kept as a reference throughout law school.
+Therefore, we have provided this guide to help you understand your financial aid eligibility and financing options.

 Be sure to read all the information you receive from our office and check your Quinnipiac email often, as we will communicate with you via this method.
 You must reapply for financial aid each year if you need assistance to pay for law school.
-The Free Application for Federal Student Aid (FAFSA) can be filed after October I, and we recommend filing your FAFSA by March 15 to ensure timely processing of your financial aid.
+The Free Application for Federal Student Aid (FAFSA) can be filed after October 1 and we recommend filing your FAFSA by March 15 to ensure timely processing of your financial aid.